hooman650/SupCL-Seq/README.md

 ## Usage
 The package builds on the [`trainer`](https://huggingface.co/transformers/main_classes/trainer.html) from [`Huggingface`](https://huggingface.co/):hugs:.
 Therefore, its use is exactly similar to [`trainer`](https://huggingface.co/transformers/main_classes/trainer.html).
 The pipeline works as follows:

-1. First employ supervised contrastive learning to constratively optimize sentence embeddings using your annotated data.
+ Markup : 1.
+First employ supervised contrastive learning to constratively optimize sentence embeddings using your annotated data.
 ```python
 from SupCL_Seq import SupCsTrainer